Barcelona to Lisbon train with AVE

 To explore Lisbon's main attractions and get a feel for the city's vibrant culture, spending 3 to 4 days is generally recommended.

-No, you cannot take the train from Barcelona to Lisbon.
+Yes, you can take the train from Barcelona to Lisbon.

 Since both Barcelona and Lisbon are in the Schengen Area, a passport is not required for European Union (EU) or Schengen-associated country citizens.
 A national ID card is sufficient.